pjotrp/sambamba/doc/programmers_manual.md

 # main.d

-Sambamba calls into several modules for indexing, sorting etc. The CLI starts from main.d and multiplexes into, for example, markup.d
+Sambamba calls into several modules for indexing, sorting etc. The CLI starts from main.d and multiplexes into, for example, markup.d.
+Here we visit markdup because it goes through the BAM/SAM data horizontally read by read.
+Next we go through the data vertically by visiting the sambamba view functionality.

 # markup.d